Thalyalm/curso-javascript/modulos/modulo-a/readme.md

 #### Conhecendo o JavaScript:

-- [ ] 1.a – O que o JavaScript é capaz de fazer?
+:ballot_box_with_check: 1.a – O que o JavaScript é capaz de fazer?

-- [ ] 2.a – Como chegamos até aqui?
+:ballot_box_with_check: 2.a – Como chegamos até aqui?

 - [ ] 3.a – Dando os primeiros passos